 In the effort to keep the border of the United States safe and secure, the importance of monitoring and governing the types of plant and agricultural products that enter the country cannon be overstated.
 U.S. Customs and Border Protection Agriculture Specialists fill the often overlooked but vital role of safeguarding the U.S. economy against threats to the economy and ecosystem.

-What do U.S. Customs and Border Protection Agriculture Specialists do?
+What U.S. Customs and Border Protection Agriculture Specialists Do

 According to the U.S. CBP, the number of flowers, vegetables, fruits, herbs, and other plants and produce that enters the United States measures in the millions of pounds.
 What few people realize, understand, or appreciate is the fact that some of those agricultural items could potentially pose a serious threat to the U.S. farm system.

-Plant life can carry agriculture-destroying bugs or other organisms and disease that, if they got into the country and had an opportunity to spread, could severely damage the U.S. food supply within, or otherwise impact the agricultural system. these pests include invasive insects and wood-destroying pests that could significantly impact native forests and farms.
+Plant life can carry agriculture-destroying bugs or other organisms and diseases that, if they got into the country and had an opportunity to spread, could severely damage the U.S. food supply or otherwise impact the agricultural system.
+These pests include invasive insects and wood-destroying pests that could significantly impact native forests and farms.

 The job of a Customs and Border Protection Agriculture Specialist is to identify those threats and keep them from making their way past the borders.

-CBP agriculture specialists look for potentially dangerous or suspicious plant life, and then inspect, test and destroy them as necessary.
-They also help educate travelers about the importance of agricultural safety and explain why certain plant must be intercepted or destroyed.
+CBP agriculture specialists look for potentially dangerous or suspicious plant life, and then inspect, test, and destroy them as necessary.
+They also help educate travelers about the importance of agricultural safety and explain why certain plants must be intercepted or destroyed.

 CBP agriculture specialists wear uniforms and perform shift work, spending many hours on their feet or in uncomfortable positions while they inspect cargo, vehicles, vessels, and luggage.